 Recruiting has traditionally been a time-consuming and tedious HR task.
 Recruiters are increasingly turning to automation solutions like robotic process automation (RPA) to sort through candidate applications and place them into different categories based on their qualifications.

 The first step in a workflow could be when a candidate submits a resume.
 From there, the RPA solution reviews and scores the candidate and decides whether an interview should be scheduled.
-The candidate is then notified, an interview is conducted, a decision is made, and an offer extended.
+The candidate is then notified, an interview is conducted, a decision is made, and an offer is extended.

 Procurement